APACTestDrive/CloudNative_AppDev/DEMOscript.md

 * Click Commit to commit changes to the local cloned Git repository

-* In the Git commit pop up enter the comment: `Enabled Reward Service` and then click **OK**.
+* In the Git commit pop up enter the comment: `Enabled Rewards Service` and then click **OK**.
 This will commit the changes to your local git repository.
 Ignore any code inspection problems above.

   ![](images/122.png)